St Michael's Church of England High School, Crosby: P Block

-P Block is found at the main entrance of the school, containing the main office, student dining area and chapel.
+P Block is found at the main entrance of the school, containing the main office, student services, headteacher's office, attendance & safeguarding offices, and chapel.
 Subjects in this block include Design Technology, Food Technology, Textile Technology, Child Development and Art.
 The chapel, formerly the drama hall, is used primarily for chaplaincy assemblies, however is sometimes used for additional functions, such as displaying the work of students.

 M Block

-M Block is the tallest part of the school, containing both its Sixth Form facilities alongside its History, Geography, Religious Studies and Modern Foreign Languages classrooms.
-Classrooms on the third floor are shared between students of the Sixth Form and lower years, whereas the second floor is used exclusively for Sixth Form sessions, and sixth form only subjects, such as Health & Social care, Psychology and Criminology.
+M Block is the tallest part of the school, containing its History, Geography, Religious Studies and Modern Foreign Languages classrooms.
+Previously the Sixth Form Centre was on the second floor before its permanent closure in June 2025.

 E Block

 E block is located on the far side of the school and is furthest away from the main entrance.
-Subjects in the block include English, Mathematics, ICT, Business Studies and Music.
-The school library, which opened in 2003, was formerly found in E Block, however permanently closed in 2024.
-Aside from learning facilities the E Block contains the school's main hall, recording studio, media centre and isolation room.
-Facilities for SEN students are also found in the E Block, including the sensory room, dyslexic unit, learning support unit (LSU) and the autism base (ASC).
+Subjects in the block include English, Mathematics, ICT, Business Studies, Music and the brand new Drama Studio, which was launched in 2025.
+Aside from learning facilities the E Block contains the school's main hall, recording studio, media centre and isolation rooms, also known as "reflection".
+Facilities for SEN students are also found in the E Block, including the sensory room, dyslexic unit, SEND alternative provision (the Spire) and the ASD base (ASC).